 Max was born November 10th, 2018, and on May 10th, 2019, his 6-month numerical-return date, we had a bit of a mis-adventure.
 My first indication that something untoward had happened, was waking up at about 2:30 pm, on my king-size bed in the master bedroom, with Max licking my face and pawing at me with his king-size paws. - And I had absolutely no memory of how I got there!
 Very disconcerting!
 And my glasses and hearing aids were missing.
 Max was removed to his kennel, and I promptly went back to sleep.

-Waking at a few minutes past 4:00 pm (I had a pre-arranged phone call via Zoom at 4:00 pm), and learning that the call had been postponed by the other party, I began trying to piece together what had happened.
+Waking at a few minutes past 4:00 pm (I had a pre-arranged meeting via Zoom at 4:00 pm), and learning that the call had been postponed by the other party, I began trying to piece together what had happened.
 I re-traced my steps, starting with breakfast that morning, and tried to recall everything that led up to my waking with Max frantically pawing at me.
 I finally remembered taking Max for a walk about 1:30, seeing a big gray tomcat, and, to make a long story short, I discovered that I had a collision with the Earth sometime about 1:45 pm.
 The planet was apparently unaffected by the collision, but I was knocked unconscious.

 Thank goodness my Beltone Amaze hearing aids have a feature called “Find my hearing aid”!
 My glasses were embedded in the ground where I fell, and my hearing aids were scattered nearby.
 I convinced my son that I didn’t need to go to the ER, and two-days and as many visits to the chiropractor later, and I am about back to normal, with a sore right arm and chest.
 The moral of the story: If a 70-plus pound puppy lunges after a cat, or other irresistible animal, let go of the leash!
 You can’t do anything about the situation if you are unconscious!